FeDev-R/FeDev-R/README.md

 **Description:**
 I developed, in a group, a game inspired by **Vampire Survivors** using **C++** and **SFML**.
 It's a survival game where the attacks are automatic, and the player must move efficiently to survive waves of enemies.
-The protagonist of the game is my **Programming II** professor, which we designed with **Aseprite**.
+The protagonist of the game is my **Programming ** professor, which we designed with **Aseprite**.
 Players can level up, unlock skills, and face increasingly challenging enemies in a dynamic and fun experience that combines humor, dedication, and technical learning.
 This is just the first game I made; better things are coming!

+### **Simple fighters**

+**Description:**
+Developed a platform fighting game using C++ and SFML, where two players face off in fast-paced and strategic battles.
+It includes custom maps, characters, and attacks, combining combat mechanics, sprite animations, and a custom collision system, marking a big step in my growth as a programmer.
 <!--
 **FeDev-R/FeDev-R** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.